pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 UltimateXR supports `Joystick` and `Joystick2`.
 Most controllers come with a `Joystick`, while only a few add a secondary `Joystick2`.

 {{% callout info %}}
-The `Input2DToControllerElement()` method can be used together with `HasControllerElements()` to check whether a given element is present in the active controllers.
+The `Input2DToControllerElement()` method can be used together with `HasControllerElements()` to check whether a given element is present on the active controllers.
 {{% /callout %}}

 ![](/docs/programming-guide/media/WMR_Index.png)
 **Image**: Examples of controllers with 2 joysticks.
 The windows Mixed Reality controllers (Left) have a joystick and a circular touchpad.
 Valve Index controllers (right) also have a joystick and touchpad.
 Even though the Valve Index touchpad has a more vertical shape, the input it provides is 2D.